My Nightingale blood test and app shows you measures from different health indicators connected to various aspects of health.

 To estimate your diabetes resistance score, we measure multiple biomarkers such as glucose, triglycerides, HDL cholesterol, GlycA and more.
-Medical research shows how change in level of these biomarkers are linked to a person’s long-term diabetes risk.
+Medical research shows how a change in the level of these biomarkers is linked to a person’s long-term diabetes risk.
 We measure your results against this data and summarize it into a single score to show how resistant your body is currently to type 2 diabetes.

 Type 2 diabetes risk: To further explore how well your body is responding to insulin, the indicator also shows your estimated risk of developing type 2 diabetes in the next 10 years.

 Heart age reflects your cardiovascular health compared to your actual age.
 Meaning, it simply shows how well your heart has aged based on its risk of developing cardiovascular disease in the next 10 years.
 We estimate your cardiovascular disease risk by measuring several biomarker results like cholesterol, GlycA, ApoB/ApoA1 ratio and such, which medical research shows are strongly linked to your heart health.
 To arrive at your heart age, we then simply match your risk to the general risk of developing heart disease at different ages.
 So, for instance, when you see that your heart age is 32 years, it basically means that you have the same heart disease risk as a healthy 32-year-old.
 Or, your heart is as healthy as a 32-year-old's heart.